D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/01_install.md

 ```
 Good job!
 You installed FIDASIM!
 But wait there's more.

-##Generating Atomic Tables
+##Generating Custom Atomic Tables
 Calculating reaction rates on the fly is time consuming so FIDASIM pre-computes them to save time.
-The following code snippit will generate the atomic tables using the default settings.
-If you want to change the settings you can edit the `table_settings.dat` namelist file located in the `tables` directory.
+FIDASIM comes with atomic tables (`tables/atomic_tables.h5`) that should be appropriate for most use cases (See the file `tables/default_settings.dat` for the specific table settings.)
+However, it may be necessary to generate custom atomic tables.
+For instance, the default tables are calculated assuming the main impurity is Carbon₆ so it would inappropriate to use the default tables if your main impurity is Boron₅.

+To generate custom atomic tables first edit the `tables/default_settings.dat` file with the desired settings and then run
 ```bash
 make atomic_tables
 ```

 @warning
 This is computationally expensive so make sure you run this on a computer
 where you won't get angry emails for using up all the CPU's.
 Optionally you can add `NTHREADS=#` to the command to set the number of threads.